ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-15-how-backend-software-should-retry-on-failures.md

 layout: post
 date: 2017-09-15
 location: Austin, Texas
-description: |
+description:
- The services which your software uses are never 100% available.
+ The services that your software uses are never 100% available.
 Let's look how to deal with that.
 comments: true
 tags: [reliability, http, python, distributed]
 og_image: /images/never-give-up-retry.png